timKraeuter/Coordination-2024/README.md

 ![](./artifacts/images/feature-model.svg)

 # Application of the feature model
-All classification data can be found [here](./artifacts/classification.xlsx).
+All data from applying the feature model to 16 approaches can be found [here](./artifacts/classification.xlsx).

-## Venn diagrams and other plots
+## Venn diagrams and UpSet plots
 A script to generate **Venn diagrams** and **UpSet plots** from the classification data with explanation is located [here](./artifacts/venn-diagram-scripts/).

 **Venn diagrams:**